Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Multistage portfolio optimization models with direct transaction and market impact costs

 The risk-neutral multistage portfolio optimization problem with market impact costs writes as follows: for $t=T$, setting $\mathcal{Q}_{T+1}( x_T ) = \mathbb{E}[ \sum\limits_{i=1}^{n+1} \xi_{T+1}^i x_{T}^i ]$ we solve the problem

 while at stage $t=T-1,\dots,1$, we solve

 where for $t=2,\ldots,T$, $\mathcal{Q}_t(x_{t-1})=\mathbb{E}[ \mathfrak{Q}_t\left( x_{t-1}, \xi_t \right) ]$.

-It is easy to see that the left-hand side of the constraints \eqref{setmimpact}-(c) are convex functions, which implies that Assumptions (H2)-3) is satisfied.
-More generally, we check that Assumption (H2) holds for the above problem and SREDA and SDDP-REG can be applied to solve it.
+It is easy to see that the left-hand side of the constraints \eqref{setmimpact}-(c) are convex functions, which implies that Assumptions (H2)-3) are satisfied and SDDP-REG can be applied to solve the portfolio problem under consideration.
 For implementation purposes, it is convenient to rewrite constraints \eqref{setmimpact}-(c) as a conic quadratic constraint: \begin{theorem} For $t=1,\ldots,T$, the convex feasible sets